SharedKnowledge/ASAPHub/README.md

 ### without tests

-This is needed in case you want to build the jar while your tests fail (which currently, they do fail ).
+This is needed in case you want to build the jar while your tests fail (which need some time for execution ).
 `mvn clean package -DskipTests`

+### only run tests
+Run all testcases to perform a healthcheck:

+`mvn test`

 ## update ASAPJava library